-The public involvement and consultation process during the Scoping process is being undertaken by Savannah Environmental.
+The public involvement and consultation process during the scoping process was undertaken by Iliso Consulting who are specialist public participation consultants.
 This process was designed to provide sufficient and accessible information to I&APs in an objective manner to assist them to:

-- " Raise issues of concern and suggestions for enhanced benefits and alternatives; - " Assist the environmental specialist in identifying issues that needs to be assessed during the scoping phase; and - " Verify that their issues have been captured.
+- " raise issues of concern and suggestions for enhanced benefits and alternatives; - " assist the environmental specialist in identifying issues that needs to be assessed during the scoping phase; and - " verify that their issues have been captured

-In order to provide information regarding the proposed project and the EIA process, a background information document (BID) for the project was compiled at the outset of the process (refer to Appendix E).

-The BID has been distributed to all identified stakeholders and I&APs together with a map and a comment sheet inviting I&APs to register for the proposed project and to submit their issues and concerns in writing to Savannah Environmental.
+In order to provide information regarding the proposed project and the EIA process, a background information document (BID) for the project was compiled at the outset of the process (refer to Appendix D).
+The BID was distributed to all identified stakeholders and I&APs together with a map and a comment sheet inviting I&APs to register for the proposed project and submit details of any issues and concerns.